janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 ## Backend

 First, you'll need to add [`gatsby-plugin-algolia`](https://github.com/algolia/gatsby-plugin-algolia) and [`react-instantsearch-dom`](https://github.com/algolia/react-instantsearch) to your project. `react-instantsearch` is Algolia's library containing off-the-shelf React components which we can import to save ourselves a lot of work.
 If you're not using it already, also install [`dotenv`](https://github.com/motdotla/dotenv) while you're at it.
-We're going to need it to specify your Algolia app ID and both the search and admin API keys without commiting them to version control.
+We're going to need it to specify your Algolia app ID and both the search and admin API keys without committing them to version control.

 ```sh
 yarn add gatsby-plugin-algolia react-instantsearch-dom dotenv